Dave's Photo & Travelblogue

 If you’re headed to Eastern Europe I highly recommend to make Budapest a priority on your itinerary.
 It’s well worth the trip!

-Posted 9 months, 1 week ago at 11:41 am.
+Posted 11 years, 2 months ago at 11:41 am.
+5 comments

 German holidays are great, as long as you can avoid the traffic.
 Leaving at 7am from Munich we missed most of it and made it to Budapest in the early afternoon.
 Our greeter was an enthusiastic howler in need of a toenail trim: